 Cons of Memory foam

-- Less longevity.
+- Somewhat limited lifespan.
 All the structural support a memory foam mattress provides comes from the foam itself.
 This makes it inevitable for even the best memory foam mattress to sag over time.
 And if you sleep on the same spot, that means it would take less time for that to happen.

 - Lacks edge-to-edge support.
 Each part of the memory foam mattress reacts separately to pressure.
 This means if you’re sleeping at one edge, it will compress without balancing from the other edge, which might result in you rolling off.

 Pros of Hybrid mattress

 - Increased breathability.
 The support coils in hybrid mattresses promote airflow and can even balance out the warm foam layers on top.
 Sleepers may also consider hybrid mattresses without memory foam to prevent overheating.